dataleonlabs/yap/docs/guide.md

 The build is minified and the filenames include the hashes.<br>

-Your api is available on Cloud function provider.
+Your API is available on a cloud function provider.

 ## Documentation